-The New Employment Agreement provides that upon the termination of the agreement for any reason other than by GEO for cause (as defined in the employment agreement) or by Mr. Zoley without good reason (as defined in the employment agreement), he will be entitled to receive a termination payment equal to 5 (five) times his annual base salary at the time of such termination together with any gross-up payment (as defined in the employment agreement).
+The New Employment Agreement provides that upon the termination of the agreement for any reason other than by GEO for cause (as defined in the New Employment Agreement) or by Mr. Zoley without good reason (as defined in the New Employment Agreement), he will be entitled to receive a termination payment equal to 3 (three) times his annual base salary plus target bonus for the fiscal year in which his employment is terminated or, if greater, the target bonus for the fiscal year immediately prior to such termination.
 In addition, the New Employment Agreement provides that upon such termination, GEO will transfer all of its interest in any automobile used by the executive pursuant to its employee automobile policy and pay the balance of any outstanding loans or leases on such automobile so that the executive owns the automobile outright.
 In the event such automobile is leased, the New Employment Agreement provides that GEO will pay the residual cost of the lease.